 KILN SECTIONS AND INSTRUMENT PANEL

 The kiln consists of from two to five separate sections and a separate control/instrument panel.
-All the controlling of the kiln is done from the control instrument panel.
-This contains the DynaTrol, contactors and receptacles.
-Normally the Dynatrol is mounted in the control box, which is mounted on the kiln.
-However, as an option, the DynaTrol may be mounted in a separate box that hangs on the wall away from the kiln and that plugs into the main power panel.
+All the control of kiln is done from the control instrument panel.
+This contains the zone switches, contactors (if included) and pilot lights.